How Weavr works

 Program

-A Program is your top-level configuration on Weavr-it represents your app.
+A Program is your top-level configuration on Weavr, and it represents your app.
 Everything you create sits beneath it.
 When you register as an EmbedderEmbedder A company or developer that integrates Weavr's embedded finance services into their own application to provide financial services to their end customers., you get a Program in the sandbox environment and, once approved, one in Production.

-An Identity is the verified representation of one of your customers.
-Before a customer can hold funds or make payments, they must have an Identity on Weavr.
+A customer in the Weavr platform is the verified representation of one of the people or businesses who use your financial services.
+Before they can hold funds or make payments, they must be onboarded as a customer on Weavr.

 Who are your end customers?